What is an MES (manufacturing execution system)?

 ERP focuses on creating and managing plant schedules including production, material use, delivery, and shipping – as well as gathering information about your business.
 Manufacturing execution systems, on the other hand, focus on managing and monitoring manufacturing operations and reporting on production line activities in real time.

 Together, an ERP and an MES create an integrated ecosystem, offering a holistic view of finance, procurement, supply chain management, manufacturing logistics, and more.
-Combining that information increases agility and provides robust data that improves forecasting on everything from sales to asset utilization to manufacturing management.
+Combining that information increases agility and provides robust data that improves forecasting on everything from sales to asset utilisation to manufacturing management.

 ERP systems give you the data to determine what products to manufacture, while an MES integrates ERP data with plant floor information to determine how to produce those products with less waste and more profit.